How to Make the Most of Your Trip to Disneyland

 Often, when planning a trip to Disneyland, the first thing that comes to mind is how expensive it’s going to be.
 And while the costliness of the trip is impossible to avoid altogether, there are ways your family can enjoy Disneyland on a budget.

-My wife and I recently took our two kids to Southern California and spent time at the Disneyland Resort, Universal Studios, as well as a day at Huntington Beach.
+I recently took my two kids to Southern California and spent time at the Disneyland Resort, Universal Studios, as well as a day at Huntington Beach.
 In this article, I’ll share some of the ways we made our trip more budget-friendly, and give you lots of tips to help you make the most of your next Disneyland vacation.

 Getting to Disneyland

 While it’s tough to find large discounts on Disneyland park tickets, you can save big in other areas, like flights and hotels, as well as food options.
 In our case, our flights were covered with Air Miles points.
 My main travel credit card is the BMO Air Miles World Elite Mastercard.
 Using this card also gave us 15% off our points, and I also received a companion ticket refunded back to Air Miles.
 If you love to travel, and you’re not taking advantage of a travel credit card, you’re missing out on some huge savings.

 When you arrive at LAX, or John Wayne Airport, you can opt to take the Disneyland Resort Express shuttle bus to travel to the Disneyland resort, or a number of other hotels nearby.
 There is a cost for the shuttle, round trip for a family of 4 (two adults, two children) will set you back between $70-$100 depending on which airport you’re arriving into (LAX being more expensive).
 The Resort Express is an authorized Disney shuttle and is certainly cheaper than taking a cab or having to rent a car.

 Where to Stay